 Getting out and about around the country gives you the chance to meet various people in all sorts of different places.
 We had just arrived in Middlemarch from where we planned to ride the Otago Rail Trail as part of our South Island tour.
-We had pulled in behind a large bus and got chatting to the fellow who pulled up on an amazing looking E Bike, more like a motorbike than a bicycle.
-The next thing you know we are riding the trail together and sharing the adventure.
+We had pulled in behind a large bus and got chatting to the fellow who pulled upon a fantastic looking E-Bike, more like a motorbike than a bicycle.
+The next thing you know, we are riding the trail together and sharing the adventure.

-During the 7 days we rode the trail Brian told us of his dream.
-Once his house sold he was going to buy a boat that he had seen advertised on Trade Me for the last 18 months.
+During the 7 days, we rode the trail, Brian told us of his dream.
+Once his house sold, he was going to buy a boat that he had seen advertised on Trade Me for the last 18 months.
 Do some renovations and then sail off into the sunset using the motorhome as his base on land.
-He was of the opinion that if it was meant to be then the stars would align and with his house selling allowing the purchase of the boat before someone else brought it.
+He thought that if it were meant to be, then the stars would align and with his house selling allowing the purchase of the boat before someone else brought it.

-In talking with a friend in Whangarei Brian heard about a similar boat in storage and possibly for sale.
-One thing lead to another and he was negotiating direct with the owners before the day was out.
-A day or two after the sale was concluded I got a phone call from Brian to tell me he had purchased a “dingy” and was sending me a photo.
-When the above photo arrived I thought it was sent in jest but no he was quite serious.
+In talking with a friend in Whangarei, Brian heard about a similar boat in storage and possibly for sale.
+One thing lead to another, and he was negotiating directly with the owners before the day was out.
+A day or two after the deal was concluded I got a phone call from Brian to tell me he had purchased a “dingy” and was sending me a photo.
+When the above photo arrived, I thought it was sent in jest, but no he was quite serious.

 I think you get a real sense of how big the boat is when you stand on the top viewing deck and look down at the motorhome in corner which looks small but is actually 7.6 metres long.

-After removing almost all of the plastic chairs that used to seat the tourists Brian is transforming the inside into his new 3 bedroom home complete with a large lounge and kitchen area.
-It really is very exciting for him, we are both very much looking forward to seeing the finished product a few weeks from now.
+After removing almost all of the plastic chairs that used to seat the tourists, Brian is transforming the inside into his new 3 bedroom home complete with a large lounge and kitchen area.
+It really is inspiring for him, we are both very much looking forward to seeing the finished product a few weeks from now.

-We are coming back for the relaunch and I will post and update to this blog once the boat is finished and launched.
+We are coming back for the relaunch, and I will post an update to this blog once the boat is finished and launched.

 From here we are heading north to check out and stay at a place we have driven past for 18 years and never once stopped so that could be interesting for us.